MicrosoftDocs/VBA-Docs/api/PowerPoint.ColorScheme.md

 The following examples describe how to do the following:

-- Return a  **ColorScheme** object from the collection of all the color schemes in the presentation
+- Return a **ClorScheme** object from the collection of all the color schemes in the presentation

 - Return the  **ColorScheme** object attached to a specific slide or master

-- Return the color of a single slide element from a  **ColorScheme** object
+- Return the color of a single slide element from a **ClorScheme** object

 ## Example